Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Stochastic Model

 \subsection{Weak Convergence of Queueing Systems}

-We close this section by presenting the weak convergence result for the queueing systems proposed above, which plays an important role in proving the convergence of the expected value of the cost functional in Section \ref{Sec3 in CH4: Asymptotic Optimality} so that it enables us to deduce an asymptotic optimal control.
+We close this section by presenting the weak convergence result for the queueing systems proposed above, which plays a pivotal role in proving the convergence of the expected value of the cost functional in Section \ref{Sec3 in CH4: Asymptotic Optimality} so that it enables us to deduce an asymptotic optimal control.

-The following weak convergence theorem (see Theorem 4.10 in \cite{lee2011convergence}) provides an idea of solving the QCP introduced in \eqref{cost functional of QCP}.
-Further, the exact proof of Proposition \ref{diffusion limit} is identical with the proof of Theorem 4.10 in \cite{lee2011convergence} since one can simply assume $x_n\equiv x = 0$, and their assumptions are fulfilled by our Assumptions 1-3.
+We acknowledge the prior work in \cite{lee2011convergence}, which established the diffusion approximation of the appropriately scaled waiting time process in \eqref{queueing systems}.
+This result enables us to ``translate'' the optimal policy of the DCP to that of the QCP, facilitating the derivation of an asymptotically optimal strategy to obtain an asymptotic optimal strategy in Section \ref{Sec3 in CH4: Asymptotic Optimality}.
+Moreover, the proof of Proposition \ref{diffusion limit} is identical to that of Theorem 4.10 in \cite{lee2011convergence} where one may assume $x_n\equiv x = 0$, and their assumptions are fulfilled.